katherinemohr/ltram-policy-bench/README.md

 ```
 or configure it yourself.
 The important configuration params to change are
 1. Set up the overlay.
-  a.
-Create an overlay folder.
+    1. Create an overlay folder.
 My `$OVERLAY` is `ltram-policy-bench/buildroot/overlay`
-  b.
-Set up the `etc` dir with `mkdir -p overlay/etc/init.d` and
+    2. Set up the `etc` dir with `mkdir -p overlay/etc/init.d` and
-  c.
-Copy in the `run-on-vm-init.sh` as a boot script like `cp scripts/run-on-vm-init.sh buildroot/overlay/etc/init.d/S51ltramrun`
+    3. Copy in the `run-on-vm-init.sh` as a boot script like `cp scripts/run-on-vm-init.sh buildroot/overlay/etc/init.d/S51ltramrun`
-  d.
-Change the buildroot config to point at this with `BR2_ROOTFS_OVERLAY="$OVERLAY"`
+    4. Change the buildroot config to point at this with `BR2_ROOTFS_OVERLAY="$OVERLAY"`
 2. Make sure it doesn't try to build linux with `BR2_LINUX_KERNEL=n`
 3. Make sure it doesn't build the bootloader either with `BR2_TARGET_GRUB2=n` and `BR2_TARGET_SYSLINUX=n`